TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 If you have problems with docker, you can run some of the lowlevel scripts and commands directly.
-However it does depend on your system, whether they run successfully.
+However it does depend on your system, whether they run successfully (due to PHP, composer and other dependencies).
 The docker / :file:`runTests.sh` method gives us the possibility to have a controlled environment where the tests run in.
 That also means, the databases that the functional tests require are already created automatically.
 That is not the case, if you run the tests locally on your current system.